ehwest/mdn_qms/Quality_Manual/README.md

 7.5.2 Cleanliness of Product and Contamination Control

 The company documents requirements for cleanliness of product or contamination control of product if:

 * Product is cleaned by the organization prior to sterilization or its use
 * Product is supplied non-sterile and is to cleaned prior to sterilization or its use
 * Product cannot be cleaned prior to sterilization or its use, and its cleanliness is of significance in use
 * Product is supplied to be used non-sterile, and its cleanliness is of significance in use
-* Process agents are to be removed from product during manufacture If product is cleaned in accordance with the 1st two bullets, the requirements contained 6.4.1 do not apply prior to the cleaning process.
+* Process agents are to be removed from product during manufacture

+If product is cleaned in accordance with the 1st two bullets, the requirements contained 6.4.1 do not apply prior to the cleaning process.

+Notwithstanding these generic requirements, all of the software (as a device) products provided by this company are operated in a private data center and are not physically delivered to any customer or subscriber.
+There is no need for cleaning or sterilization  any physical device.

 7.5.3 Installation Activities